Complaints, appeals, and discipline

 Outcomes may include advice, a written warning, or referral to another policy (e.g., Attendance or Fitness to Study).

-The panel decides based on the balance of probabilities and issues a written decision within 7 working days.
+The Panel will make its decision based on the balance of probabilities.
+You will receive a written outcome within 7 working days of the hearing.

 Questions and answers